House of Delegates

 page.

-For information on policies adopted at the 2023 WSMA Annual Meeting,
+For information on policies and directives adopted by the 2024 House of

-final status report of the Official Actions of the 2023 WSMA House of
+Delegates, download the final status report of the Official Actions of the 2024 WSMA House of Delegates.

 jeb@wsma.org.